SonjaRasmussen/burger/README.md

 #### CRUD Operations:

 - READ all entries from the MySQL database and display them using handlebars
-- UPDATE a selected burger by clicking "LET'S EAT THIS!", which... hits an /burger/updateOne/:id route in Express to change its "devoured" status in the MySQL database.
-It'll then re-route the webpage back to the index, where the burger is now in the Devour It! column (via Handlebars).
-If you don't like it, you can re-route it back to the original Burger column.
+- UPDATE a selected burger by clicking "LET'S EAT THIS!", hits an /burger/updateOne/:id route
-- CREATE a new burger using the "Add a Burger" form, which hits a /burger/createOne route in Express to insert a new burger into the MySQL database and re-routes the webpage back to the index, where the burger is in the Which Burger Would you Like? column.
+- CREATE a new burger using the "Add a Burger" form, which hits a /burger/createOne route in Express to insert a new burger into the MySQL database and re-routes the webpage back to the index

 ### Installation